Governance

 Invariant 3 — Domain-Covering Ownership

 Each Decision Owner must declare a domain.
-Execution is invalid if the decision’s required domains (as defined by the execution path) are not covered by the declared domains of all Decision Owners.
+In group mode, execution is invalid if the profile’s required domains (as defined by the SP group configuration) are not covered by the declared domains of all Decision Owners.
+In personal mode, the user attests directly with no domain checks.

 Invariant 4 — Privacy Preservation

 No semantic content may leave local custody by protocol design.
-SPs and Executors receive only cryptographic hashes, structural metadata, and signatures.
+SPs and Executors receive only:

 Invariant 5 — Profile Conformance